CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

     - **Host**: hostname or IP address of the SMTP server
     - **Port**: port of the SMTP server (typically 587)
     - **User ID/Password**: your administrative credentials
-    - **From**: email address that indicates who sent the event messages
+    - **From**: email address that indicates who sent the notifications

     After the first time, any additional email channels you create can use this configuration, by clicking **Existing**.